How to Start a Real Estate Transaction Coordinator Business

 Who Would Use an Outsourced Transaction Coordinator?

 Most new real estate agents and brokers coordinate transactions themselves.
 This is usually because they process fewer deals, which gives them more time to handle administrative tasks.
-They also typically have fewer funds available to pay a transaction coordinator.
+They also typically have fewer funds to pay a real estate transaction coordinator.

 Usually, a small but growing real estate business will hire an external or virtual transaction coordinator.
 This gives them the flexibility to pay only for the services they use.
 It also prevents them from potentially losing money if they have a period where they don’t close any deals.

-As brokerages become bigger and their revenue increases, hiring an in-house transaction coordinator may become necessary.
+As brokerages grow and their revenue increases, hiring an in-house transaction coordinator may become necessary.
 However, some still prefer to outsource this role so they can focus exclusively on sales.
-This is where you come in.

 Is Being a Transaction Coordinator for You?